Cost of LivingUpdated May 2026

 How Durham Compares Regionally for Cost of Living

-Regionally, Durham occupies a value-oriented position for cost of living costs.
+Regionally, Durham occupies a middle-market position for cost of living.
 Compared to nearby Cary, Raleigh, Greensboro, Durham's pricing reflects its unique economic profile: a mid-size city balancing accessibility with quality.
 The south region generally offers lower labor costs but higher weather-related expenses.
 Your decision should factor in not just the raw cost, but the value equation: what you get for what you pay, including response times, quality standards, and available options.

 What to Expect at Every Budget Level in Durham